GoogleCloudPlatform/community/tutorials/migrate-oracle-postgres-using-datastream/index.md

     *   Columns of data types ANYDATA, BLOB, CLOB, LONG/LONG RAW, NCLOB, UDT, UROWID, XMLTYPE aren't supported, and will be replaced with NULL values.

-    *   For Oracle 11g, tables that have columns of data types ANYDATA or UDT aren't supported, and the entire table won't be replicated.
+    *   For Oracle database 11g, tables that have columns of data types ANYDATA or UDT aren't supported, and the entire table won't be replicated.

 *   Deferred constraints are converted to non-deferred constraints as part of the standard conversion.
 This can be customized by setting `FKEY_DEFERRABLE=0` in the `ora2pg.conf` configuration file.